DrPhilippBillion/1R_ShipmentTracking/README.md

 # 1R_ShipmentTracking
 This repository contains information on the requirements and implementation of the ONE Record shioment tracking API.
 It is basis for the Air Cargo industry commitment on ONE Record, Level 1

+This README-file contains meta-information on the repository, while the requirements and implementation material can be found in 1R_ShipmentTracking.md.

 ## Objective
 The purpose of this document is to provide a guideline for implementing an open ONE Record API with the purpose of shipment-based tracking throughout the supply chain.